inarizushi/fungus-site/docs/lua/lua_store.md

 # LuaStore

 A common issue when working with multiple scenes in Unity is how to persist variable values from one scene to the next.
+By default, all scene objects and their properties are destroyed when you load another scene.

-The Lua Store component provides an easy way to do this when using Lua scripting.
+The Lua Store component provides an easy way around this when using Lua scripting.
 A shared global table called ‘store’ is bound in every Lua Environment when the scene starts.
-This global table persists between scene loads, which means you can set a store variable in one scene, load another scene, then access the store variable and it will still retain the value you set earlier.
+This global table persists between scene loads, which means you can set a store variable in one scene, load another scene, then access the same store variable and it will still retain the value you set earlier.

 # Example